l3nz/dockbooker/README.md

 In theory, you can customize the appearance of Docbook books quite a lot.
 In practice, it's so absurdly complex that any contribution on how to do this in practice is welcome.

+The supplied XSLT file includes:

+* An image on the cover page, scaled to be 8.0 cm tall
+* An image in the footer, scaled to be 1.0 cm tall

+Feel free to improve it.